LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 # Overview
 The script, biolog_proc.py, processes BIOLOG OD measurements to identify the nutrients that support the growth of specfic strains.
 I implemented three quantitative metrics for this assessment: (1) endpoint OD; (2) area under the growth curve; and (3) specific growth rate.
-The specific growth rate is calculated by fitting a Logistic or Gompertz growth model to the observed OD values (see this [paper](https://journals.asm.org/doi/10.1128/aem.56.6.1875-1881.1990) for details on these models).
-Each metric is evaluated based on two criteria: the average fold change of the metric (compared to negative control) must be >= `fc_cutoff`, and the p-value (based on a paried-sample t-test) must be < `pvalue_cutoff`.
+The specific growth rate is calculated by fitting a Logistic or Gompertz growth model to the observed OD values (see this [paper](https://journals.asm.org/doi/10.1128/aem.56.6.1875-1881.1990) for details of these models).
+For each growth metric, the growth/no growth status is evaluated based on two criteria: the average fold change of the metric (compared to negative control) must be >= `fc_cutoff`, and the p-value (based on a paried-sample t-test) must be < `pvalue_cutoff`.

 # Installation
 No local installation is requierd, but you will need Python3 (https://www.python.org/downloads/) to run the script in the command line.
 The script has been tested on Python3.9 but should work with other Python3 versions.
 The command-line parsing library `argparse` is also required.
 It can be easily installed by running `pip3.x install argparse` where `3.x` corresponds to the Python version you use to run the script.
 For example, run `pip3.9 install argparse` if you use Python3.9.

 # Basic Usage
-Download the Github repository and place your raw BIOLOG Excel files in the folder `input_data_folder`.
-You can include as many files as you like; the script will automatically detect and parse each one. __The Excel file names can be arbituary, but the sheet names must follow the format: PMX_Y_Z (where X is the PM plate number, Y is the plate replicate number, and Z is the strain name)__.
+Download the Github repository and place your raw BIOLOG data files in a folder.
+You will have the opportunity to specify the folder path using the `--input_path` argument (see below).
+In this folder, you can include as many files as you like; the script will automatically detect and parse each one. __The Excel file names can be arbituary, but the sheet names must follow the format: PMX_Y_Z (where X is the PM plate number, Y is the plate replicate number, and Z is the strain name)__.
 Ensure that each sheet name is unique and appears only once across all Excel files.

 To run the script, type the following command in the command line: